-U.S. News & World Report consistently ranks Barrow as a top center for neurology, neurosurgery, and neuro-rehabilitation in the country.
-In addition, Newsweek ranks Barrow as one of the best specialty hospitals in the world for neurosurgery.
-We are the only hospital in the nation that is triple certified by The Joint Commission in Traumatic Brain Injury, Spinal Cord Injury, and Comprehensive Stroke.
+Newsweek ranks Barrow as one of the best specialty hospitals in the world for neurosurgery.
+In addition, U.S. News & World Report consistently ranks Barrow as a top center for neuro-rehabilitation in the country.
+We are certified by The Joint Commission in Comprehensive Stroke.
 Barrow boasts a Level I trauma center, CARF-accredited neuro-rehabilitation programs, and more certified neuroscience registered nurses (CNRN) than any other hospital in the world.
 Highly regarded for neuroscience education for decades, Barrow is ranked by Doximity as second in the nation for its neurosurgery residency program and 45th for neurology.

 Barrow has contributed to many breakthroughs in neuroscience and neurosurgery, including refining the cardiac standstill procedure, isolating the gene for the inherited form of cerebral cavernous malformations, and pioneering thoracoscopic spinal surgery.
 We are a leader in harnessing innovative technologies and procedures, such as minimally invasive spine surgery, microscopic techniques, and robotic spine surgery.